3P's lessons plans

 vegetable cutouts for kids

 To talk about favorite fruit and veggie.
+Ask about preferences.

 Ask the students, "What is your favorite fruit?" and "What is your favorite vegetable?"